tnagler/VineCopula/README.md

 | (Survival) Tawn type 2                      | `204`, `214` | `[1, Inf)`   | `[0, 1]`     |
 | Rotated Tawn type 2 (90 and 270 degrees)    | `224`, `234` | `(-Inf, -1]` | `[0, 1]`     |

-### R-vine copula models

-The specification of an R-vine is done in matrix notation, introduced by Dissmann et al. (2013).
-One matrix contains the R-vine tree structure, one the copula families utilized and two matrices corresponding parameter values.
-These four matrices are stored in an `RVineMatrix` object created by the function `RVineMatrix`.
-Each matrix is a d x d lower triangular matrix.
-Since C- and D-vines are special cases, boundary cases, of R-vines one can write each C- or D-vine in R-vine notation.
-The transformation of notation to an R-vine can be done via `C2RVine` and `D2RVine`, which provide an interface to the package **CDVine** (https://cran.r-project.org/package=CDVine).
-For more details see the documentation of the functions.

 ------------------------------------------------------------------------